 Wittenberg University student housing includes all residence halls and University-owned houses and apartments, including some Greek-chapter houses.
-Residents within Greek-chapter houses which are owned by the Greek organization and recognized by the University are still subject to policies outlined in the Student Handbook and the Fraternity and Sorority manual from the Office of Student Involvement.
+Residents within Greek-chapter houses which are owned by the Greek organization and recognized by the University are still subject to policies outlined in the Student Handbook and the Student Organization manual from the Office of Student Involvement.
 The University has adopted the following policies, which regulate each category of housing.

 Community Expectations and Standards